*Originally published on November 1, 2016*

-Quick and patchwork Epic printing solutions usually address this problem by placing all sorts of restrictions on the print environment—like driving a car so delicate that it can’t make left-hand turns or go above 30mph.
-Therefore, any guide to Epic printing has to account for the following Epic printing issues:
+Quick and patchwork Epic printing solutions are out there.
+But they usually address this problem by placing restrictions on the print environment.
+It’s like driving a car so delicate that it can’t make left-hand turns or go above 30 mph.

-- Limited (or zero) print auditing: Tracking print jobs, confirming print output, and viewing aggregate printer usage is as beneficial to establishing an audit trail as it is to budgeting.
-Yet this is lacking in the native Epic printing software.
+Tracking print jobs, confirming print output, and viewing aggregate printer usage are as beneficial to establishing an audit trail as they are to budgeting.
+Yet these abilities are lacking in the native Epic printing software.

-- Multiple points of failure: Because print queues are scattered between multiple hosts and Epic print servers require multiple instances for the sake of redundancy, there are increased opportunities for both software and human error.
+Because print queues are scattered between multiple hosts and Epic print servers require multiple instances for the sake of redundancy, the chances for software and human error are much higher.

-Through its simple but feature-rich centralized management console, PrinterLogic enables you to manage all the printers and drivers your organization needs for Epic healthcare printing from a single pane of glass.
-By combining this centralized management with the proven stability of direct IP printing, you get greater print availability across the organization, dramatically improved ease of management and increased visibility into your print environment.
-That's why the only guide you need to Epic printing is a free PrinterLogic demo.
+Through our simple but feature-rich Admin Console, PrinterLogic enables you to manage all the printers and drivers your organization needs.
+Finally, you’ll be able to manage Epic healthcare printing just like all other printing—from a single pane of glass.
+This centralized management paired with the proven stability of direct IP printing will dramatically improve the management and visibility of your print environment.